-- One of the inaugural initiatives of Newport Eats is to capture a 21st century food moment.
-NHS is collecting and documenting current menus for restaurants and events to add to its collection and to feature in an upcoming exhibit.
+One of the inaugural initiatives of Newport Eats is to capture a 21st century food moment.
+The Society is collecting and documenting current menus for restaurants and events to both add to its collection and to feature in an upcoming exhibit.
 A call for menus was put out to local restaurants, and Ben’s Chili Dogs, Fluke, Mission and Restorante Mamma Luisa’s are a few of the many who have already responded.